Buy Nothing Day FAQ

 What Buy Nothing Day isn’t.

-Buy Nothing Day, isn’t anti-Christmas, or anti-independent local shops, (see below), and those who choose to take part are not scrooges.
+Buy Nothing Day, isn’t anti-Christmas, or anti-independent local shops, (see below).

 Where did Buy Nothing Day come from?

 Buy Nothing Day was started by Adbusters in the early 90's and has grown into an international event celebrated all over the world.

 It’s not shopping in itself that’s so harmful, it’s what we buy.
 The rich western countries - only 20% of the world population are consuming over 80% of the earth’s natural resources, causing a disproportionate level of environmental damage and unfair distribution of wealth.
 As consumers, we should question the products we buy and the companies who produce them.